 13.1 miles of the Rock Star Treatment

-Since my lifestyle is still “broke-college student” and is about to transition to “broke graduate paying back student loans” I’ve only run local races because they’re convenient and inexpensive.
+Since my lifestyle is still “broke-college student” and is about to transition to “broke graduate paying back student loans” I’ve only run local races.
+They’re convenient and inexpensive.
 But for those of you with a little more wiggle room in your budget, signing up for a half marathon in another city or state can be turned into a mini weekend getaway.
 New Orleans, Boston, Chicago, Disney…the possibilities are endless!
 Just keep in mind you’re running 13.1 miles at the end of it, so don’t do anything too crazy while you’re there.

 13.1 The “I Just Crossed the Finish Line” Feeling